gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

 This gives some obvious advantages compared to a team with lesser practice.

-1. The driver(s) is totally familiar with handling the robot in every situation.
+1. The driver(s) are totally familiar with handling the robot in every situation.
 2. The robot is proven to be reliable enough to survive hours of operation.
 3. The immense data that teams gather from test runs are used to optimize every